-I could give many more examples, but I think you get the point.
+I could give more examples but I think you get the point.
 All throughout the Bible we see men of God standing up to the political leaders of the day and rebuking them for their sins.
-They did not ignore the problem; instead they confronted it.
-They didn't let it slide under the rug while they focused on other issues; instead they refused to tolerate it and called them out for what they had done.
+They didn't ignore the problem; instead they confronted it.
+They didn't let it slide while they focused on other issues; instead they refused to tolerate it and called their rulers out for what they had done.
 Yes, that's right: they called kings out for their sins!

 Tell me: when was the last time you heard a sermon addressing the sins of our political leaders?
 How long has it been since your preacher rebuked the government for passing an immoral law?
-For the vast majority of people, the answer is not once in your whole life.
-The closest most pastors ever get is maybe, maybe preaching a sermon against abortion - but that's as far as they are willing to go.
-No pastor is going to rebuke their state senator for committing adultery, or discuss the bills that are being considered by the state legislature and condemn them for Biblical reasons.
+For some people the answer is not once in their entire life.
+Few pastors are going to rebuke their state senator for committing adultery, and even fewer are going to tell their congregations what the Bible has to say about the latest bill which is being considered by the state legislature.
 It's just not going to happen.

-The reason churches don't do that anymore is because they have made a deal with the government.
+One of the reasons churches don't do that is because they've made a deal with the government.
 The government has agreed to give churches tax-exempt status as long as the churches never discuss politics, politicians, or political matters.
-Since churches crave money above all else, they agreed to the deal.
-They willingly sold themselves out for money, and agreed to not preach certain topics in exchange for more tax dollars.
+Since modern churches covet money, they agreed to the deal.
+They willingly sold themselves out for money and agreed not to preach on certain topics.

 But it didn't used to be that way.
-You may be surprised to learn that when America was founded, churches had no qualms whatsoever about preaching political sermons.
-There is a series of books entitled "Political Sermons of the American Founding Era", which record a whole series of political sermons that were preached in the 18th century.
+When America was founded, churches had no qualms about preaching political sermons.
+There's a book entitled "Political Sermons of the American Founding Era" that records a whole series of political sermons that were preached in the 18th century.
 Here are just a few of the sermon titles, to give you an idea of the sort of things preachers used to talk about:

-THE ESSENTIAL RIGHTS AND LIBERTIES OF PROTESTANTS BRITAIN'S MERCIES, AND BRITAIN'S DUTIES CIVIL MAGISTRATES MUST BE JUST, RULING IN THE FEAR OF GOD A CALM ADDRESS TO OUR AMERICAN COLONIES A SERMON ON THE DAY OF THE COMMENCEMENT OF THE CONSTITUTION DEFENSIVE ARMS VINDICATED THE REPUBLIC OF THE ISRAELITES AN EXAMPLE TO THE AMERICAN STATES
+- THE ESSENTIAL RIGHTS AND LIBERTIES OF PROTESTANTS - BRITAIN'S MERCIES, AND BRITAIN'S DUTIES - CIVIL MAGISTRATES MUST BE JUST, RULING IN THE FEAR OF GOD - A CALM ADDRESS TO OUR AMERICAN COLONIES - A SERMON ON THE DAY OF THE COMMENCEMENT OF THE CONSTITUTION - DEFENSIVE ARMS VINDICATED - THE REPUBLIC OF THE ISRAELITES AN EXAMPLE TO THE AMERICAN STATES

-Here is a quote from one sermon, written in 1775.
-This part of the sermon was addressing the idea of taxation without representation:
+Here's a quote from a sermon that was written in 1775.
+This part of the sermon was addressing the topic of taxation without representation:

-But an American can have no possible influence in the choice of an English senator; and an English senator, when he taxes an American, cannot tax himself also, because he has no property in America to be taxed: yet self-taxation is the sole pledge of the taxer, for security of the taxed.
-He, who does not tax himself, taxes others without feeling: he may, therefore, tax without propriety, and without measure; may take, not only a fifth, or a fourth, but the half, or even the whole of property; and make the wealthy subject an impoverished slave.
-The wisest forms of government, adverting to the imperfection of human nature, have, as much as possible, avoided leaving one man at the mercy of another; they have ever contrived some rational restraint on action, some bond of reciprocal safety.
+But an American can have no possible influence in the choice of an English senator; and an English senator, when he taxes an American, cannot tax himself also, because he has no property in America to be taxed: yet selftaxation is the sole pledge of the taxer, for security of the taxed.
+He, who does not tax himself, taxes others without feeling: he may, therefore, tax without propriety, and without measure; may take, not only a fifth, or a fourth, but the half, or even the whole of property; and make the wealthy subject an impoverished wisest forms slave.
+The of government, adverting to the imperfection of human nature, have, as much as possible, avoided leaving one man at the mercy of another; they have ever contrived some rational restraint on action. some bond of reciprocal safety.

-The point of this passage was that it was immoral for someone to pass a tax that did not also apply to themselves.
-If people had the power to do that, then they could act "without feeling".
+The point of this passage was that it was immoral for someone to pass a tax that didn't also apply to themselves.
+If people had the power to do that then they could act "without feeling".
 Since it cost them nothing to take money from others, they could take as much as they pleased and not feel any consequences.